By Guest Author, Jaren Nichols:

 Rather than fearing the online review, embrace it.
 Yes, some people will say nasty things.
 You can’t please everyone (and you really shouldn’t try to), but you can spin the negative to a positive.

 Best practice is to take the time to respond publicly to negative reviews, on the review platform.
 Be prompt, polite and offer a refund when possible.
 Respond to positive reviews too to show that you care about customers and not just about putting out fires.
+Of course, if you do receive fake reviews from trolls or competitors, you can and should delete them.

 Word of Mouth marketing is still relevant, it’s just evolved.
 You need to evolve with it.